Monrevil/simplified-market-ledger/README.md

 ```
 1. Press Import protos (Green + sign)
 2. Chose proto file at `/api/api.proto/`.
 Ledger service will be running on port 5050
-3. SellInvoice
-4. ListInvestors
-5. PlaceBid
-6. ApproveFinancing
+3. NewIssuer - create new issuer, get issuerID
+4. SellInvoice - sell invoice, using issuerID, get invoiceID
+5. NewInvestor - create new investor, get investorID
+6. ListInvestors - check created investors
+7. PlaceBid - place bid using investorID, and invoiceID, get transactionID
+8. ApproveFinancing - approve financing, using transactionID
-7. ListInvestors to check if Investor obtained the invoice, and his balance has changed
+9. ListInvestors to check if Investor has obtained the invoice, and his balance has changed

 ## To build docker image run
 ```